slanoue/starstrike-arena/README.md

-# Starstrike Arena
+# Starship Arena
 Welcome!
-Starstrike Arena is a 2D space shooter game.
+Starship Arena is a 2D space shooter game.
 The goal is to destroy as many enemy ships as possible in 2 minutes to get the high score.

 You can play the game here: https://slanoue.github.io/starstrike-arena/